josd/os/README.md

 )].
 ```

-- nexus supports reasoning with backward rules described in RDF core as
+- nexus supports reasoning with backward rules described in rdf core as
   e.g.
 ```
 # is the age of a person above some duration?